Makhachev stops Volkanovski in first round to retain UFC lightweight crown

 ONE Championship takes the fight to the UFC with first US card

-Featherweight champion Volkanovski of Australia, taking the fight on just 11 days’ notice, moved up to the 155-pound limit to be a replacement for former lightweight champion Charles Oliveira, who suffered an injury during training.
+Featherweight champion Volkanovski of Australia, taking the fight on just 11 days’ notice, moved up to the 155-pound (70.3kg) limit to be a replacement for former lightweight champion Charles Oliveira, who suffered an injury during training.

 “I have a great team.
 We always did this in the locker room, in the training – pushed me very hard,” Makhachev said.
 “I showed him a couple of low kicks, couple of body kicks and then changed to head kick.
 I want to say thank you to this guy [Volkanovski].
 He’s a real champion.”